 5. Reporting Absences to the HACN - If a family member leaves the household, the family must report this change to the HACN, in writing, within fourteen (14) calendar days of the change and report whether the member is temporarily absent or permanently absent.
 Any member of the household will be considered permanently absent if s/he is away from the unit for three (3) consecutive months or one hundred eighty (180) days in a twelve (12) month period.
-If a member of the household is subject to a court order that restricts him/her from the home for more than three (3) months, the person will be considered permanently absent.
-If the person who is determined to be permanently absent is the sole member of the household, assistance will be terminated.
+If a member of the household is subject to a court order that restricts him/her from the home for more than three (3) months, the person will be considered permanently absent is the sole member of the household, assistance will be terminated.